ecker-lab/object-centric-representation-benchmark/README.md

 # Object-centric Representation Benchmark
-This repository contains code, data and a benchmark leaderboard from the paper [Unmasking the Inductive Biases of Unsupervised Object Representations for Video Sequences](https://arxiv.org/abs/2006.07034) by M.A.
+This repository contains code, data and a benchmark leaderboard from the paper [Benchmarking Unsupervised Object Representations](https://arxiv.org/abs/2006.07034) by M.A.
 Weis, K. Chitta, Y. Sharma, W. Brendel, M. Bethge, A. Geiger and A.S.
-Ecker (2020).
+Ecker (2021).

-Code for training OP3 and TBA was adapted using: [OP3 codebase](https://github.com/jcoreyes/OP3) and [TBA codebase](https://github.com/zhen-he/tracking-by-animation).
+Code for training OP3, TBA and SCALOR was adapted using: [OP3 codebase](https://github.com/jcoreyes/OP3), [TBA codebase](https://github.com/zhen-he/tracking-by-animation) and [SCALOR codebase](https://github.com/JindongJiang/SCALOR).

 __Table of Contents__
 - [Installation](#installation)